oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

 - The **Username** is composed of {object namespace}/oracleidentitycloudservice/{username}, for example **oractdemeabdmnative/api.user**

-- To get your "object-storage-namespace" name, you must navigate to the "Administration" and "Tenancy Details" menu:
+- To get your **object-storage-namespace** name, you must navigate to the "Administration" and "Tenancy Details" menu:

    <img src="images/650/im41.png" style="zoom: 50%;" />